-From November 2010 until end of June 2017, Spaceopal has been the Prime Contractor responsible for Galileo operations under the Galileo Full Operational Capability (FOC) Operations Framework contract, regulated by two control centres through a worldwide network of ground stations.
+- November 2010: Spaceopal became the Prime Contractor responsible for Galileo operations under the Galileo Full Operational Capability (FOC) Operations Framework contract.

-Since July 1, 2017, after a 2-year long international competitive tender, ran by the European GNSS Agency (GSA), Spaceopal GmbH will continue to operate the Galileo constellation, but with significantly enlarged scope and responsibilities under the Galileo Service Operator (GSOp) contract and will thus ensure the provision of the Galileo services to the worldwide community.
+- July 1, 2017: after a 2-year long international competitive tender, ran by the European GNSS Agency (GSA), Spaceopal continues to operate the Galileo constellation, but with significantly enlarged scope and responsibilities under the Galileo Service Operator (GSOp) contract.